-A total of 32 NQ diameter drillholes (7,388.18 m) were drilled on the Mont Sorcier North and South zones between 2017 and 2018 (see Section 10).
+A total of 32 NQ diameter drillholes (7,388.18 m) were drilled on the Mont Sorcier North and South zones between 2017 and 202018.
 Core was logged, split, sampled and analysed for head grades, percentage of magnetics (determined using Davis Tube Testing) and the grades of the concentrates.
+An additional 10 NQ diameter drillholes (3,414 m) were drilled on the North Zone in 2020, and core was logged, split, sampled and analysed for head grades.
+Percentages of magnetics (determined using Davis Tube Testing) and the grades of the concentrates were determined for a selection of samples from the 2020 drilling.